SamanyuCodes/Navigation-Bar-In-HTML/README.md

 # Navigation-Bar-In-HTML
-A simple navigation bar in HTML.
+This is a simple dropdown navigation bar made in HTML and CSS, you can use it as you want for any use there are no licenses and the code is free to use for all.